Akascape/CTkMenuBar/README.md

 ## Features
 - Custom dropdown menu
-- Add option in top of title bar
+- Add menu in top of title bar
-- Classic menubar with all customisability
+- Classic and menubar menubar with all customisability
 - Add commands and submenus

 ## Installation